korbinian90/QuantitativeSusceptibilityMappingTGV.jl/README.md

     TE = 0.004 # in [s]
     fieldstrength = 3 # in [T]

-    # Automatically runs on GPU, if a CUDA device is detected
     chi = qsm_tgv(phase, mask, res; TE=TE, fieldstrength=fieldstrength);

     savenii(chi, "chi", "<folder-to-save>")